Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: The locus foliated by closed Reeb orbits

 We summarize the above discussions into the following theorem.

-\begin{thm} Consider the clean manifold $Q$ of closed Reeb orbits of a Morse-Bott type contact form $\lambda$.
-Let $TQ \cap (TQ)^{\omega_Q}$ be the null distribution of $\omega_Q = i_Q^*d\lambda$ and $\CF$ be the associated characteristic foliation.
+\begin{thm} Consider the locus $Q$ of closed Reeb orbits of a Morse-Bott type contact form $\lambda$.
+Let $(TQ)^{\omega_Q} \subset TQ$ be the null distribution of $\omega_Q = i_Q^*d\lambda$ and $\CF$ be the associated characteristic foliation.
 Then the restriction of $\lambda$ to $Q$ induces the following geometric structures: \begin{enumerate} \item $Q = o_F$ carries an $S^1$-action which is locally free.
-In particular $Q/\sim$ is a smooth orbifold.
-Fix an $S^1$-invariant splitting \eqref{eq:splitting}. \item We have the natural identificaion \be N_QM \cong T^*\CN \oplus E = F, \ee as an $S^1$-equivariant vector bundle, where
+In particular $Q/S^1$ is a smooth orbifold.
+Fix an $S^1$-invariant splitting \eqref{eq:splitting}. \item We have the natural identification \be N_QM \cong T^*\CN \oplus E = F, \ee as an $S^1$-equivariant vector bundle, where